MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/delete-method-visual-basic-for-applications.md

 The results of the **Delete** method on a **File** or **Folder** are identical to operations performed by using **FileSystemObject.DeleteFile** or **FileSystemObject.DeleteFolder**.

-The **Delete** method does not distinguish between folders that have contents and those that do not.
+The **Delete** method does not distinguish between folders that have contents and those that don't.
 The specified folder is deleted regardless of whether or not it has contents.

 ## See also